 I measured out the same distance from the cabinets and taped down my rug border.

 After I had painted the inside with white, I went through and taped a line around the perimeter again.
 I wanted a white border on my rug.
-The I added squares to the four corner.
-I measured squares and made sure then were all the same distance from the corners.
+Then I added squares to the four corners.
+I measured squares and made sure they were all the same distance from the corners.

 And to finish my greek key design, I connected all four squares with lines.